 - The ability to work in the United States

-- A strong desire to live and work within a small, remote community
+- A strong desire to live and work in a small island or coastal community

 - Openness to experience new activities and new ways of thinking